 Different Types of Material Testing Machines

-A universal materials testing machine is configurable for a range of applications.
-This can be accomplished by selecting the appropriate load cell, sample holder grip, materials testing software (optional) and any required accessories such as thermal cabinets, high temperature furnaces or extensometers.
+Universal materials testing machine is configurable for a range of applications.
+This can be accomplished by selecting the appropriate load cell, sample holder grip, materials testing software (optional), and any required accessories such as thermal cabinets, high-temperature furnaces, or extensometers.

 The product range from Lloyd Instruments is arranged by maximum load frame, with thirteen ‘Plus’ machines covering the range from 1 kN to 300 kN (225 lbf to 67,443 lbf).
 At the core of each materials testing system is a robust, high stiffness load frame while advanced electronics guarantee that data collection is accurate, exceeding the requirements of BS EN 7500-1 and ASTM E4.